As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 El suelo está limpio — The floor is clean

-This happens only when there is an adjective after “estar”.
+This happens exclusively when there is an adjective after estar.

 estar + adjective = physical state or state of mind

-Ser is for characteristics description.
+Ser is for characteristics.
 Use it to describe colors, dimensions, quality, origin, profession.

 Compare these sentences: